Click Here To Join Our Telegram Channel for FREE daily tutorials!

 It’s all scientifically explained and the problem here is that, once I got the hang of it, I stopped being amazed by this alternate way of producing energy and just put it somewhere in the back of my head, as “one of those experiments we did in school”.
 Well, thank God others haven’t forgotten all about it the minute they left class and, even as adults, found a way to go back to basics and play around until they created something absolutely spectacular.

-One of these artists is Caleb Charland, a renowned photographer who also happens to be a scientists and who’s been producing electricity out of food for years now.
+One of these artists is Caleb Charland, a renowned photographer who also happens to be a scientist and who’s been producing electricity out of food for years now.
 And he’s not simply doing it in his own garage, as a hobby.
 No, he takes outstanding photographs of his work and shares the beauty with the rest of us.

 To get these photos so clear and luminous, it sometimes takes 14 hours of exposure.
 And the setup process isn’t easy either.
 Once, he lit up a lamp in the middle of an apple orchard, where he spent 11 long hours as he hammered no less than 300 zinc-coated galvanized nails into apples (because zinc reacts with acid in apples or citrus fruit, creating electricity) and then used copper wiring to transfer the current to a lamp.